 Consistency is most important.
 Keep it simple.
 If you use the products (sunscreen and retinoid) and don't see a change, you are wrong!
 There is slow but sure microscopic change, proven through decades of validated scientific reseach studies.
 The changes in your skin include reversal of microscopic sun damage, improvement in pigmentation and even fine lines after 6-12 months of regular use.
 Have faith and be patient.

 The only oral supplement that I regularly recommend is Niacinamide.
 Niacinamide has been shown to reduce skin pre-cancers in high risk individuals.
 Whether it's antioxidant properties will help those of us who are not immune-suppressed or who yet to develope skin cancer has not been investigated, but it remains plausible.
 Niacinamide orally may also help control acne and rosacea pustules.
 The double blind, placebo controled study of niacinamide and skin cancer prevention in high risk individuals was published in the New England Journal of Medicine, a revered medical journal.
 The dose found effective was 500mg twice a day.
 I recommend patients take 1000 mg as a single dose for simplicity once daily although 500mg twice a day may give more even blood levels.
 Niacinamide 1000mg is easily found on Amazon and in most pharmacies.
 Oral collagen remains controversial and without any peer reviewed studies to show significant efficacy.
-Heliocare contains polypodium extract (an amazonian fern) and has been definitively shown to increase the threshold for sunburn which is desirable.
-However in some studies 3 pills daily (one in the am, two at noon) were necessary for it to significantly impact facial pigmentation (melasma).
-Niacinamide as mentioned above has a well controlled study to show it can reduce skin cancer unlike polypodium extract.
+Heliocare contains polypodium extract (an amazonian fern) and has been definitively shown to increase the threshold for sunburn, which is desirable.
+However in some studies 3 pills daily (two in the am, one at noon) were necessary for it to significantly impact facial pigmentation (melasma).
+Niacinamide as mentioned above has a well controlled study to show it can reduce skin cancer incidence in those with a history of non-melanoma skin cancer, unlike polypodium extract.